-Code Description Т Theory based courses (other than the lecture hours, these courses can have tutorial and practical hours, e.g., L-T-P structures 3-0-0, 3-1-2, 3-0-2 etc.) L Laboratory based courses (where performance is evaluated primarily on the basis of practical or laboratory work with LTP structures like 0-0-3, 1-0-3, 0-1-3 etc.) Ν Non-credit courses D Project based courses (Major, Mini Projects) Q Seminar Courses
+Code Description These based as were followed by loss of the second based on the se I Theory based courses (other the lecture hours, these courses can have tutorial and practical hours, e.g., L-T-P structure s 3 -0-0, 3-1-2, 3-0-2 etc.) L Laboratory based courses (where performance is evaluated primarily on the basis of practical or laboratory work with LTP structures like 0-0-3, 1-0-3, 0-1-3 etc.) Ν Non-credit courses D Project based courses (Major, Mini Projects) Q Seminar Courses